ibm-cloud-docs/discovery/using.md

 {: #structure-basic-query}

 <!-- Learn more topic WDS -->
-As you have noticed, the JSON is hierarchical, so queries need to be written using that same hierarchy.
-So if your JSON looks like this:
+As you can see, the JSON is hierarchical, so queries must follow that same hierarchy.
+For example, if the JSON has this hierarchy,

 ```json
 "enriched_text": {